-Forecasting Natural Market Baseline units often assumes that, over time, adoption of energy efficient technology will follow a normal distribution consistent with Diffusion of Innovation theory.
+Forecasting Natural Market Baseline units often assumes that, over time, adoption of energy-efficient technology will follow a normal distribution consistent with Diffusion of Innovation theory.
 In this theory, market share is small due to a few innovators and early adopters participating in the market in early years, increasing to a majority of adopters during the peak years of market growth and then over time decreasing again to a small number of laggards adopting the product/service.
 Sometimes MT initiatives are primarily attempting to shift the adoption curve forward in time.
 Other times, they may be attempting to increase the slope and/or maximum values of the adoption curve

-The Natural Market Baseline is probably the most challenging piece of estimating savings from MT because it is a prediction of the future that will never actually exist and therefore can't be measured.
+The Natural Market Baseline is probably the most challenging piece of estimating savings from MT because it is a prediction of the future that will never actually exist and therefore cannot be measured.
 As a result, it is important to involve evaluators and stakeholders in advance to ensure transparency, alignment and understanding of the data and judgement that will ultimately be used to estimate savings.
+All Market Transformation documents - The Program Plan & Logic Model, the Energy Savings Framework and the MT Program Evaluation Plan should be presented and discussed with Illinois stakeholders as early as possible.

-2.2.2.2 Practice
+2.2.6.2 Practice

-The basic task is to develop a baseline of how the energy efficient product, service or behavior would have grown in the market independent from utility activity.
+The basic task is to develop a baseline of how the energy-efficient product, service or behavior would have grown in the market independent of utility activity.
 There are several elements for effectively developing the Natural Market Baseline: